linbin524/LBPL/README.md

  3.3 JobsConfig specific Quartz.net timing service scheduling configuration

- 4, to complete the above operations, automatic translation dll, through the custom operation (simple choice dll) call the storage method
+ 4、 to complete the above operations, automatic translation dll, through the custom operation (simple choice dll) call the storage method

   AddQuartzServer (IJobDetail jobDetail, Quartz.Collection.HashSet <ITrigger> triggerList, out string error, bool IsRun = true)

   You can achieve a simple service of the automatic call

-  5, monitoring a variety of service status
+ 5、monitoring a variety of service status

   Call the method to get all the service status